SimonBKarl/GoodCompanyCalc/README.md

 ## Installation

 Make a copy of the spreadsheet and then go to 'Extensions' -> 'Apps Scripts'.
-In there paste my code from here.
-You don't need to separate the code like I have done.
-You can copy it all into one file - works just the same.
+My scripts should have been copied as well, so no need to do anything else here.
+If not, just copy the two files from this Repo into AppsScripts.
 The first time you're using one of the buttons Google will ask for permissions.
 Grant them and you're done.

 ## Usage